admin-shell-io/submodel-templates/published/Provision of 3D Models/1/0/2/README.md

   path, which is out of scope for a patch release.
 The issue is left open for the working group to schedule into a minor version.

-### Verification

-- Both JSON artifacts deserialize and pass `aas-core3` constraint verification.
-- Both AASX packages open as valid OPC packages with well-formed XML payloads.
-  All non-payload package entries are byte-identical to version 1.0.1.
-- The X/Y/Z idShorts are unchanged from version 1.0.1.

 ### Known remaining issues

 - One constraint violation remains in each JSON artifact: "The value must